 (Your brain is a computer.)

-(Vince's 4 main options to help you with your GRE prep are HERE.)
+If you enjoyed this free guide, check out Vince's other free GRE resources.
+Vince's 2 main options to help you with your GRE prep are HERE.